There are a lot of variables to consider when you invest in a new furnace:

 Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps calculate how much energy is required to heat your home and, ultimately, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+Essentially, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will supply compared to the amount of energy required to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
 An example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

-Note that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you worry that your heating equipment or duct system is not energy efficient, give Service Experts Heating & Air Conditioning a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+Note that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not consider this in their rating.
+If you worry that your heating equipment or duct system is not energy efficient, give Service Experts Heating & Air Conditioning a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could possibly save each month.